Armstrong acid: Production and use

 Further sulfonation gives The 1,3,5-trisulfonic acid derivative.

 Reactions and uses

-Fusion of Armstrong's acid in NaOH gives the disodium salt of 1,5-dihydroxynaphthalene, which can be acidified to give the diol.
+Fusion of Armstrong acid in NaOH gives the disodium salt of 1,5-dihydroxynaphthalene, which can be acidified to give the diol.
 The intermediate in this hydrolysis, 1-hydroxynaphthalene-5-sulfonic acid, is also useful.
 Nitration gives nitrodisulfonic acids, which are precursors to amino derivatives.

 The disodium salt is sometimes used as a divalent counterion for forming salts of basic drug compounds, as an alternative to the related mesylate or tosylate salts.
 When used in this way such a salt is called a naphthalenedisulfonate salt, as seen with the most common salt form of the stimulant drug CFT.
 The disodium salt is also used as an electrolyte in certain kinds of chromatography.